zepinglee/citeproc-js/manual/citeproc-doc.rst

    citeproc.updateItems( my_ids );

-.. admonition:: Hint

 To suppress sorting, give a second argument to the command with a value of ``true``.

 .. sourcecode:: js